 Noam Zion has been a senior research fellow at the Shalom Hartman Institute since 1978.
 He studied philosophy and holds degrees from Columbia University and the Hebrew University in Jerusalem.
 He studied bible and rabbinics at the Jewish Theological Seminary of America and the Hartman Beit Midrash.

-In the past he led the Tichon program for North American Jewish educators and he teaches in Hartman Institute rabbinic programs, the Be’eri program for Israeli high school teachers, and the Hevruta gap year program for Israeli and American Jews.
+In the past, he led the Tichon program for North American Jewish educators and he teaches in Hartman Institute rabbinic programs: the Be’eri program for Israeli high school teachers and Hillel courses for the Hartman Institute's iEngage program.

-His publications and worldwide lectures have focused on “homemade Judaism - empowering families to create their own pluralistic Judaism during home holidays, including Pesach, Hanukkah, and Shabbat.
-His most popular publications include
+His publications and worldwide lectures have focused on “homemade Judaism" - empowering families to create their own pluralistic Judaism during home holidays, including Pesach, Hanukkah, and Shabbat.
+His most popular publications include:

 Noam's next publication will be a seven-part series on The Spouse and the Other Woman: Talmudic Marital Dramas.

 Articles About Noam Zion